 For this reason, the Home Microgreens trays are excellent for Swiss Chard and beet microgreens.

 How Do You Know When to Water Swiss Chard Microgreens?

-When you take the tray out of the blackout, remember how the tray feels in your hands.
+Remember how the tray feels in your hands when you take the tray out of the blackout.
 At this point, the tray needs water.

 So when it feels this light again, it’s time to water.

-We know the beautiful colors of Swiss Chard and Bull's Blood Beets are temping.
+We know the beautiful colors of Swiss Chard and Bull’s Blood Beets are tempting.
 But after a few grows, you will be better prepared for the challenges of chard and beets.